Verdugo, Devers power Red Sox past Braves in 10-8 win

 Red Sox starter Eduardo Rodriguez allowed four runs and six hits in four innings.

+“We had a five-run lead and you saw what happened,” Cora said.
+“He had the bottom of the lineup and he didn’t do his job.
+I think early on he established his fastball in, he did a good job and then wasn’t able to execute.”

 Braves rookie Tucker Davidson began the game having pitched 11 2/3 consecutive scoreless innings before suffering left forearm tightness and leaving with one out in the third and runners on the corners.
-He allowed five hits, five runs and one walk with four strikeouts.
+He allowed five hits, five runs and one walk with four strikeouts, and manager Brian Snitker said Davidson will likely go on the injured list on Wednesday.

 Atlanta, which has dropped five of six, trimmed the lead to 5-1 in the third on Freddie Freeman’s RBI single and 5-4 in the three-run fourth on Abraham Almonte’s RBI double and Ronald Acuña Jr.’s two-run double.